 Hahn et al. (2014) showed that lateral mixing is a dominant driver in supplying the OMZ below 400 m through its meridional boundaries.
-Tropical instability waves, acting at the southern boundary at about 5°N, have varied in strength throughout the past decade potentially leading to a temporal change in the ventilation.
+Tropical instability waves, acting at the southern boundary at about 5° N, have varied in strength throughout the past decade, potentially leading to a temporal change in the ventilation.
 They were anomalously weak in the years 2006-2008 and strengthened afterward in the years 2009-2010 (Perez et al., 2012).
-This may explain the pronounced interannual variability at 5°N in comparison to 8°N and 11°N (Fig. 3 to 5); a possible effect of decadal changes in the strength of the lateral mixing on the oxygen variability cannot be addressed with the available data.
+This may explain the pronounced interannual variability at 5° N in comparison to 8 and 11° N (Figs. 3-5); a possible effect of decadal changes in the strength of the lateral mixing on the oxygen variability cannot be addressed with the available data.
 However, an increase of the meridional eddy diffusivity would have also affected the upper 400 m.
-We suspect that an increasing meridional eddy diffusion on interannual to decadal time scales would have projected the band structure of the eddy-driven meridional oxygen supply (latitudinally alternating loss and gain of oxygen; cf. Fig. 11 in Hahn et al. (2014)) into the decadal change pattern of oxygen.
+We suspect that an increasing meridional eddy diffusion on interannual to decadal timescales would have projected the band structure of the eddy-driven meridional oxygen supply (latitudinally alternating loss and